Consultation open

 Proposed building work

-The Club would like to rebuild their main building over its existing footprint.
-They’d also like to extend the detached garage into the sand dunes so that it can incorporate the patrol station (currently located in the main building).
-To compensate for the loss of dunes, they will create a new dune further to the south in front of the club, which will also provide increased protection from erosion and inundation for the club.
+To compensate for the loss of dunes, they will create a new dune further to the south in front of the principal building, which will also provide increased protection from erosion and inundation for the club.

 Design